Applicants are encouraged to read the Regulations of the PhD School, Article 5 - Admission and Registration

-To be eligible, applicants for doctoral programs should hold a master's degree from a UNIGE recognized programme and university, or a degree judged equivalent from an institution of higher education in Switzerland or abroad that is recognized in the field of the discipline applied for.
-Applicants should have had training in experimental research a) validated by a written report graded by the concerned academic institution, and b) with a duration of an entire semester.
+Regulations Art.
+5.1. i) Applicants eligible for admission to the doctorate in life sciences are holders of a Master’s degree or a degree judged equivalent from an institution of higher education in Switzerland or abroad that is recognized in the field of the specialization applied for, and whose training included an internship in experimental research a) validated by a written report graded by the concerned academic institution, and b) with a duration of an entire semester.

 No, there is no age limit.